nike14/Generic-Automated-Test-Framework-For-API-Testing/readme.md

 Extract values from the response and use for the next test cases.

-Method and json path |
+Test Method and json path |
 ---|
 **extractString**:$.responseData.X-Authorization-Token|
 **extractNumber**:$.responseData.packages[0].amount|